Pokémon (video game series): Gameplay

-Each game in the Pokémon series takes place in a fictional region of the Pokémon world, typically based on a real-world location, and begins with the player receiving a starter Pokémon, usually from that region's Pokémon Professor.
+Each game in the Pokémon series takes place in a fictional region of the Pokémon World, typically based on a real-world location, and begins with the player receiving a Starter Pokémon, usually from that region's Pokémon Professor.
 Players have the option to choose one of three different types of Pokémon.
 Many games include a rival character who acts as a roadblock or boss opponent throughout the game.
 A major subplot of most games is to defeat a criminal organization, whose intents are usually trying to take over the world through the misuse of powerful Pokémon known as Legendary Pokémon.

 Battles between Pokémon are the central game mechanic of the Pokémon games.
 Within the game, they are used to train Pokémon to gain experience and become stronger and to progress through the game's story.
-Battles can also be done between players by connecting two game systems.
+Battles can also be done between players by connecting at least two game systems.
 Pokémon uses a turn-based system.
 The player may carry between one and six Pokémon in their active party; the first Pokémon in the lineup is automatically sent into battle when one begins.
 At the start of each turn, both sides may use a move, use an item, switch their active Pokémon out for another in their party, or attempt to flee from battle if against a wild Pokémon.
 Each Pokémon uses attacks to reduce their opponent's Hit Points (HP) to zero, at which point the Pokémon faints and is unable to battle.
-Pokémon also have in-battle "abilities," which give them different attributes in battle.
+Pokémon also have in-battle "abilities", which give them different attributes in battle.
 When an opponent's Pokémon faints, the player's Pokémon receives experience points; when a Pokémon accumulates enough, then its level increases.
 If the player's Pokémon faints, they may select another Pokémon from their active party to battle; in battles against wild Pokémon, the player may attempt to flee instead.
 If all of a player's Pokémon faint, the player loses the battle.
 This causes the player to lose some money and return to the last Pokémon Center they visited.
+Pokémon Legends: Z-A uses a real-time battle system where a player and the Pokémon moves around the field using moves strategically, albeit with a similar system of one to six Pokémon and the ability to level up through battle or with the use of items.
+The player will only return to a Pokémon Center after the player themselves has enough damage inflicted on them by a wild Pokémon.
+Since their introduction in Pokémon Ruby and Sapphire, abilities were absent in Pokémon: Let's Go, Pikachu!, Let's Go, Eevee!, Legends: Arceus, and Legends: Z-A.